Boundary Waters Minnesota, USA Travel Guide

 Consider extending your trip to Minnesota's natural and cultural attractions for a richer visit.

-Combine your BWCAW trip with a multi-day exploration of Lake Superior's North Shore for scenic drives and charming towns.
+Combine your BWCAW trip with a multi-day exploration of Lake Superior's North Shore for picturesque drives and charming towns.
 Add 2-4 days.

 For experienced paddlers, extend your trip into Quetico Provincial Park.
 This Canadian wilderness offers even more remote solitude.
 Add 7-14 days.

-Very experienced paddlers might string together several BWCAW entry and exit points to create an extended loop within the wilderness.
+Very experienced paddlers might string together several BWCAW coming in and going out points to generate an extended loop within the wilderness.

-Drive from Duluth north along Highway 61 to Grand Marais, stopping at state parks and lighthouses.
+Drive from Duluth north along Highway 61 to Grand Marais, stopping at national parks and lighthouses.

 Allow 2-4 days.
 This accommodates hiking, coastal town exploration, and Lake Superior enjoyment.